hannobraun/caterpillar/README.md

 ## Status

-After [many experiments](archive/), I've decided to create a language that is practical, but as simple as it can be, to enable exploration of the core
+After [quite a few experiments](archive/), I've decided to create a practical language that keeps things as simple as they can be, to enable exploration of the core premise: interactivity.
-premise: interactivity.

 Here's what that means in practice:

 - Developing with the language is **fully interactive**.
 You manipulate a running program, instead of having to restart to test your changes.
-This is the core concept that is being explored.
+- For now, this interactive runtime is **only available on desktop operating systems**.
+(I develop on Linux.)
 - All **code is stored in text files**.
-Previous prototypes followed the approach of using a parsed/analyzed form of the code as its canonical representation.
-This has many advantages that I'd like to explore in the future, but requires too much custom infrastructure to be viable.
+Previous prototypes explored the approach of having a code database that stores a parsed/analyzed form of the code as its canonical representation.
+This has many advantages that I'd like to explore in the future, but requires too much custom infrastructure to be viable in the short-term.
-- A language that is **unapologetically dynamic**.
+- The language is **unapologetically dynamic**.
 Interpreted, dynamically typed, and no design considerations made to change any of that.
 At some point, I'd like to create a fully interactive language with static typing and zero runtime overhead (beyond what is required for interactivity).
-For now, even thinking about this has turned out to be too disruptive.
+But previous experiments have shown that for now, even thinking about this is too disruptive.
 - The language is **purely functional, concatenative, and stack-based**.
 Besides providing desirable properties, this is also as simple (and easy to implement) as it gets.
-- Memory management is yet to be determined.
-I expect to get away with just the stack for a while.
-After that, I'll probably go for reference counting, or (runtime-managed) affine or linear types.

 Caterpillar is still in a state of early exploration, and barely usable.